 All meetings currently hosted at the Kadena Base Library in the conference room (on the right side as you head toward the back of the library from the front desk).
-April 21st, 10:30 AM - 12:30 PM: Feedback Meeting This meeting will be a critique session.
-You don't have to submit prior to showing up, … Continue reading Upcoming Events
+10:30 AM - 12:30 PM: Critique sessions: You don't have to submit prior to showing up, but if you want more detailed feedback, it is … Continue reading Upcoming Events

 This lesson, part two of “Sex in Writing,” speaks on topics like sexual tension, internal and external dialogue, point of view (POV), taboo, and the woman reader/writer preferences in a sex scene.
 This is meant to serve as a basis on how to begin exploring the art of writing sexual encounters and how to keep … Continue reading Sex in Writing: Part Two